nnamanikester/Campus-Triangle-Screens/README.md

 The screen that all the products or items that each user posted for sale.
 From this screen, users can also navigate to the single product screen.

+### Single Product Screen

+The screen That has the information about the product coming from the Market Place Screen.

 ### Notification Screen

 ### Test Of Knowledge Screen